 Go to the Cabinet Administration page by clicking on the Cabinet name at the bottom of the Repository Admin page:

 On the Cabinet Administration page, scroll down to the section called “Cabinet Security”.
-You should see the User Group you just created in the list on the left.
+You should see the User Group you just created when selecting to "display all groups".

 7) Give the User Group access to the cabinet.
-Click on the group name and click the “Add” button to add them to the Cabinet Membership List.
+Find the group, then click the “Add” button to add them to the Cabinet Membership List.
 External groups will automatically be given No Default Access to the Cabinet.
 This means they are members of the cabinet but they do not have access to any folders or documents inside yet.
 Once that is done, scroll down and click the Submit button.

 NOTE: If you are using workspaces, we highly recommend giving all External User groups 'No Default Access'.
 If you do not use workspaces, skip to Step #9 and stop there.
 Steps #8 and #10-12 only apply to workspaces.